NerfJohn/Project-RISCII/docs/ISA/README.md

 - The hardware supports interrupt and application modes
 - The hardware supports a paused mode

-## Instruction Set {#h2}
+## Instruction Set
 ---
 This section describes the instruction set.
-It specifies 1) what operations and available 2) what each operation does and 3) the bit field layout needed to invoke each operation.
+It specifies 1) what operations are available 2) what each operation does and 3) the bit field layout needed to invoke each operation.

 ### Instruction Set Summary